 Vice President Richardson came out of the hearing with a smug smile on his face.
 It had all gone to plan.
 When he had explained to the CSOG the dangers of the revival of the Dark Oviri, they immediately became concerned.
 Ninety-two years ago, Darkyn caused a whole heap of trouble for the CSOG, ruining most of their plans.

-He was sure to get in trouble with its creator, but he will deal with those consequences later.
+He was sure to get in trouble with its creator for using Stellatrium without permission, but he would deal with those consequences later.
 Sure it was a cheap way out of that disaster, but the matter had to be resolved.
 He had to solve the issue quickly to avoid further disaster.

 The Vice President watched over the multiple people running around the headquarters of the MLC.

 “Prepare the Stellatrium Weapon!” one of them called.